 This policy was updated in December 2019.

-This policy applies to all PATH employees (including temporary and contract employees), consultants, contractors, sub recipients, volunteers, interns, fellows, or other talent program participants, individuals seconded to PATH, and anyone working on behalf of or representing PATH (“personnel”).
+This policy applies to all PATH employees (including temporary and contract employees), board members, donors, consultants, contractors, subrecipients, volunteers, interns, fellows or other talent program participants, individuals seconded to PATH, and anyone working on behalf of or representing PATH (“personnel”).

-This policy describes PATH’s commitment to deterring all activities that would facilitate or condone abuse, exploitation or neglect of children who are served by PATH programs or who come into contact with PATH personnel implementing those programs.
-PATH prohibits any behavior or conduct that falls under the definitions set forth below.
+This policy describes PATH’s commitment to deterring all activities that would facilitate or condone sexual abuse and exploitation and, particularly, sexual exploitation, abuse or neglect of children and vulnerable adults who are served by PATH programs or who come into contact with PATH personnel implementing those programs.
+PATH has a zero-tolerance policy for any child or vulnerable adult abuse, exploitation, or neglect as defined below.

 PATH is committed to lawful, responsible, and ethical behavior in all of our activities.
-While such behaviors are broadly covered in PATH’s Code of Ethics, Governance, and Responsibility, this policy provides specific guidance on preventing any form of child abuse, exploitation, or neglect by PATH personnel.
+While such behaviors are broadly covered in PATH’s Code of Ethics, Governance, and Responsibility, this policy provides specific guidance on preventing any form of sexual abuse, exploitation, or neglect by PATH personnel or in PATH programming.

 Child: A child or children are defined as persons who have not attained 18 years of age.

-Child abuse, exploitation, or neglect: Any form of physical abuse; emotional ill-treatment; sexual abuse; neglect or insufficient supervision; trafficking; or commercial, transactional, labor, or other exploitation resulting in actual or potential harm to the child’s health, well-being, survival, development, or dignity.
-It includes, but is not limited to, any act or failure to act which results in death, serious physical or emotional harm to a child, or an act or failure to act which presents an imminent risk of serious harm to a child.
+Child or vulnerable adult abuse, exploitation, or neglect: Child or vulnerable adult abuse, exploitation, or neglect is any form of physical abuse; emotional ill-treatment; sexual abuse; neglect or insufficient supervision; trafficking; or commercial, transactional, labor, or other exploitation resulting in actual or potential harm to the child or vulnerable adult’s health, well-being, survival, development, or dignity.
+It includes, but is not limited to, any act or failure to act which results in death, serious physical or emotional harm to a child or vulnerable adult, or an act or failure to act which presents an imminent risk of serious harm to a child or vulnerable adult.

-Physical abuse: Acts or failures to act resulting in injury (not necessarily visible), unnecessary or unjustified pain or suffering without causing injury, harm or risk of harm to a child’s health or welfare, or death.
+Physical abuse: Physical abuse is acts or failures to act resulting in injury (not necessarily visible), unnecessary or unjustified pain or suffering causing injury, harm, or risk of harm to a child’s or vulnerable adult’s health or welfare, or death.
 Such acts may include, but are not limited to, punching, beating, kicking, biting, shaking, throwing, stabbing, choking, hitting (regardless of object used), or burning.
-These acts are considered abuse regardless of whether they were intended to hurt the child.
+These acts are considered abuse regardless of whether they were intended to hurt the child or vulnerable adult.

-Sexual Abuse: Constitutes fondling a child's genitals, penetration, incest, rape, sodomy, indecent exposure, and exploitation through prostitution or the production of pornographic materials.
+Sexual abuse: Sexual abuse is the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
+All sexual activity with a child (under 18 years of age) is considered sexual abuse.
+This includes fondling a child’s genitals, penetration, incest, rape, sodomy, indecent exposure, and exploitation through prostitution or the production of pornographic materials.

-Emotional abuse or ill treatment: Constitutes injury to the psychological capacity or emotional stability of the child caused by acts, threats of acts, or coercive tactics.
-Emotional abuse may include, but is not limited to humiliation, control, isolation, withholding of information, or any other deliberate activity that makes the child feel diminished or embarrassed.
+Emotional abuse or ill treatment: Emotional abuse or ill treatment constitutes injury to the psychological capacity or emotional stability of the child or vulnerable adult caused by acts, threats of acts, or coercive tactics.
+Emotional abuse may include, but is not limited to humiliation, control, isolation, withholding of information, or any other deliberate activity that makes the child or vulnerable adult feel diminished or embarrassed.

-All PATH personnel must comply fully with host country and local child welfare and protection laws or with international standards, whichever gives greater protection, and must comply with U.S. law where applicable.
+All PATH personnel must comply fully with host country and local child and vulnerable adult welfare and protection laws or with international standards, whichever gives greater protection, and must comply with US law where applicable.
+Sexual activity with children is prohibited regardless of the age of consent locally.
+Mistaken belief regarding the age of a child is not a defense.

-PATH personnel must consider child safeguarding in project design, planning, and implementation to determine and mitigate potential risks to children that are associated with project activities and operations.
+PATH personnel must consider child and vulnerable adult safeguarding in project design, planning, and implementation to determine and mitigate potential risks to children and vulnerable adults that are associated with project activities and operations.

-PATH personnel implementing projects must take measures to reduce the risk of child abuse, exploitation, or neglect, including, but not limited to, limiting unsupervised interactions with children; prohibiting exposure to pornography; and complying with applicable laws, regulations or customs regarding the photographing, filming, or other image-generating activities of children.
+PATH personnel implementing projects must take measures to reduce the risk of child and vulnerable adult abuse, exploitation, or neglect, including, but not limited to, limiting unsupervised interactions with children; prohibiting exposure to pornography; and complying with applicable laws, regulations, or customs regarding the photographing, filming, or other image-generating activities of children.

 Duty to report

-PATH personnel are obliged to create and maintain an environment that prevents sexual exploitation and abuse of children.
+PATH personnel are obliged to create and maintain an environment that prevents sexual exploitation and abuse of children and vulnerable adults.

 Consequences of Violations

-PATH personnel who commit child abuse, exploitation or neglect; fail to report or forward reports of suspected child abuse, exploitation or neglect; or otherwise violate this policy or related procedures will be subject to disciplinary action, up to and including termination of employment or contract.
+PATH personnel who commit child or vulnerable adult abuse, exploitation, or neglect; fail to report or forward reports of suspected child or vulnerable adult abuse, exploitation or neglect; or otherwise violate this policy or related procedures will be subject to disciplinary action, up to and including termination of employment or contract.

 Policy on Trafficking in Persons